Tell Your Friends (song)

 "Tell Your Friends" is a song by Canadian singer-songwriter the Weeknd from his second studio album, Beauty Behind the Madness (2015).
-The Weeknd co-wrote the song with Kanye West, Christopher Pope, Carlo Montagnese, Carl Marshall and Robert Holmes, and co-produced it with Pope, West, Omar Riad, Illangelo, Mike Dean and Noah Goldstein.
-The track samples the song "Can't Stop Loving You" by Soul Dog.
+The Weeknd co-wrote the song with Kanye West, Che Pope, Illangelo, Mike Dean, and Noah Goldstein, (Note: Find additional credits for the song on the BMI Repertoire by searching the work number #20502911.) co-producing it with Pope, West, Omar Riad, Illangelo, Dean, and Goldstein.
+The track samples "Can't Stop Loving You" by Soul Dog, with its writers Carl Marshall and Robert Holmes receiving songwriting credits.
 A live remix of the song with American rapper Nas was performed at the 2016 Met Gala Ball.
 In November 2015, American rapper Fabolous released his remix of the song, which appeared on his mixtape, Summertime Shootout.

 Background

 "Tell Your Friends" originated as a demo by Kanye West, titled "When I See It".
 West released his version as a single on his SoundCloud account on October 19, 2015, alongside a remix of the song "Say You Will".

 Music video

 The music video for "Tell Your Friends", directed by Grant Singer, was released on August 24, 2015.
 The music video also features another track from Beauty Behind the Madness, "Real Life" which is played at the end of the video while the Weeknd is driving out into the night.
 As of February 2025, the video has surpassed over 80 million views.